ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Culling issue for P2's screen when near force-fields / or near Vacuum effect (effect removed)
 * Circus Park Hero Mission counts P2's rings
 * Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) no longer despawn if P2 activates trigger without P1 being in range
-* Vehicles no longer alter P1's camera if P2 uses it
+* Vehicles no longer alter P1's camera if P2 uses it; P2 can control CarType Vehicles if mounting while P1 is not driving
 * Key Doors, Westopolis Triggers, Computer Room react to P2

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
 * Item Bubbles / Hint Bubbles content render based on P1's relative location
-* If ChaosPoints are at 0 Dark/Hero orbs only activate P1's ChaosState
+* If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
 * Worm Enemies will only target P1
 * Heavy Dog / Blue Falcon do not damage P2
 * Bosses (with the exception of Sonic & Diablon) only react to P1
+* If P1 is in a Vehicle and P2 attempts to use a CarTypeVehicle, P1 will have control of P2

 ## Bonus Roadmap
 * Individual death-to-checkpoint / Don't reload level for both players